 For those who are new to sober living, and those who have been in recovery for some time – these are challenging times.
-People around the world are experiencing unprecedented upheaval and uncertainty.
+People around the world are experiencing unprecedented upheaval and uncertainty due to COVID-19.
 Collectively, we are experiencing conditions that would make even the sanest and healthiest among us waver.
 Financial stress, disruptions to social structures, and the potential for life-threatening illness could impact anyone’s mental wellness.
 Here, we offer some tips for mental health support during the pandemic – or at any time!

 Seek Out Support